 The South Korean battery cell maker, SK Innovation announced that its new NCM 811 cells will be available this December.
 First for battery storage systems, then in third quarter of 2018, for electric vehicles.

-Currently, SK innovation battery cells are NCM 622, which means that the cathode material is 60 percent nickel, 20 percent cobalt and 20 percent manganese.
-While the anode is mostly graphite mixed with a bit of silicon to improve energy density.
+Currently, SK Innovation battery cells are NCM 622, which means that besides lithium the cathode contains nickel, cobalt and manganese in a composition ratio of 6:2:2.
+Regarding the anode, it’s mostly graphite mixed with a bit of silicon to improve energy density.

 The new NCM 811 battery cells not only have better energy density, they are also cheaper to produce, especially since they require less cobalt.

 You can see from the diagram below that less cobalt (Co) means lower cost.